In case of an emergency

 What is an urgent situation?

-An urgent situation concerns injuries or complaints which cannot wait until a consultation with your GP.
+An urgent situation concerns injuries or complaints that cannot wait until a consultation with your GP.

 Your visit to the Accidents & Emergency Department (A&E)

-Only go to the A&E once your GP or 112 has referred you.
-The A&E is located at HMC Westeinde.
-The A&E at HMC Bronovo will be closed as of 2 July 2019.
+Only go to the A&E (SEH in Dutch) once your GP or 112 has referred you.
+The A&E is only located at HMC Westeinde.

 Your visit to the GP out-of-hours service